NCAR/HPC-Docs/docs/esds/faq.md

 2. Start a [server](https://arc.ucar.edu/knowledge_base/70549913)
 3. With your Jupyter Notebook open, click on the kernel name in the upper right.
    ![The NCAR JupyterHub with a blank JupyterNotebook open.
 A red arrow is pointing to the upper right where the current kernel is listed.](images/JupyterHub.png)
-4. A dialog will appear with all the verious kernels available to you.
+4. A dialog will appear with all the various kernels available to you.
 These kernels will (generally) have the same name as the conda environment that it uses.
 This may not be the case if you are managing your own environments and kernels.
    ![After clicking on the current kernel name, a dialog appears saying "Select Kernel" with a drop down menu](images/SelectKernel.png)
 5. Select the "npl (conda)" kernel from the list if you want to use the NCAR-managed NPL environment.